findhanim/home/src/content/post-2.md

 slug: "/two"
 date: "2022-11-24"
 title: "Beige"
-description: "Beige is a collaborative work between myself and Tumblr theme developer.
-I was proposed to work on the interface design for both desktop and mobile previews for this project.
-We settled on a minimal theme to gives off a youthful and modern look.
-"
+description: "Beige gives off a minimal and youthful look, which would be a great choice for Tumblr users who want to showcase their content in a modern way that feels clean and fun."

 contributions:
   - role: Responsive UI Design